 Second, if your customer is paying the full amount of your account – take their money.
 The next step is to let your collection provider know you have received full payment.
 That way, the agency can stop contacting your customer and update the customers’ credit file as Paid In Full.
 This step is critical as creditors and data furnishers (collection agencies) are legally responsible for accurate credit reporting.

 But What If My Customer Pays an Installment?

 Side Story – our national Media customer accepted $1,000 per month on a $150, 000 debt, and felt lucky.
 Unfortunately, they didn’t know their customer had a low seven-figure line of credit and only had a low five-figure balance.
-Instead of paid in full, they’re stuck with payments for $1,000 a month from now until somewhere warm freezes over – unless they use a Withdrawn Offer Strategy (another blog post).
+Instead of paid in full, they’re stuck with payments for $1,000 a month from now until somewhere warm freezes over – unless they use a Withdrawn Offer Strategy (subject for another blog post).